kiwix/kiwix-js-pwa/README.md

-# Kiwix JS for Windows
+# Kiwix JS for PWA and Universal Windows Platform

 *There is a browser-based deployment and **(installable Progressive Web App (PWA))[https://pwa.kiwix.org/]** version of this app at https://pwa.kiwix.org/, but you will need a ZIM file for testing.* A [development deployment](https://kiwix.github.io/kiwix-js-windows/)